Come In Out of the Rain (song)

-A soul ballad, "Come In Out of the Rain" received positive reviews from music critics and became Moten's most successful hit, peaking at number 55 on the US Billboard Hot 100 and number 46 on the Canadian RPM Top Singles chart.
+A soul ballad, "Come In Out of the Rain" received positive reviews from music critics and became Moten's most successful hit, peaking at number 55 on the US Billboard Hot 100 and number 46 on the Canadian RPM 100 Hit Tracks chart.
 In 1994, the song was released in Europe and Australia, reaching the top 10 in Iceland and the United Kingdom.
-Despite the song's success, Moten would release only one more successful album before being dropped by Capitol Records.
+Despite the song's success, Moten would release only one more album before being dropped by Capitol Records.

 Critical reception

-Chris Rizik of Soultracks gave the song a positive review, calling it "beautiful" and comparing it to ballads by fellow American R&B artist Whitney Houston.
+Alan Jones from Music Week gave the song a score of three out of five, writing, "A big ballad spells a big hit for this newcomer from Memphis.
+Already picking up an impressive level of support from the ILR network, it's an emotional tour de force of the kind Whitney Houston favours."
+Tony Cross from Smash Hits commented, "Wendy is from Memphis, Tennessee, began singing in a church choir and this is her very first single.
+It's a Dina Carroll style Valentine's Day bid that ends up like a smoochie massacre.
+An assault of painfully swooning lyrics and unabashed snogging sentimentality should shove this song firmly into the "erection section" of clubs for that final dance."
+Another Smash Hits editor, Leesa Daniels, praised it as "wonderful".
+Chris Rizik from Soultracks was also positive, calling it "beautiful" and comparing it to ballads by Houston.